muscode101/zig-movie-app/README.md

     2. api/search?query=birdbox - Returns movies where the title matches parts of the query string (for the search field)
     3. /api/movie/1145 - Returns a single movie by Movie Id (for use by the detail page)
 7. Add Unit tests for the Controllers and Repos
+8. Client side code should be written in TypeScript

 ## Hints